-In a DAW, you work with lots of different audio items and mix them together.
-An audio editor is designed to work on one file at a time (remember, we’re making things simple here).
+In a digital audio workstation, you work with lots of different audio items and mix them together.
+An audio editor works on one file at a time (remember, we’re making things simple here).
 For example, if you have a voice recording, you open that in an editor.
 You do all sorts of things to that one file, such as zero in on different areas of the file and adjust the volume up or down.
 You can slice out bits of audio, speed it up or slow it down, remove noise, add reverb, and dozens of other things.

 Eventually, you get the file sounding just the way you want and save/export the edited file.

 The editor allows you to quickly do a lot of things to a single audio file, whereas the DAW mixes lots of different audio files together to create something new.
 That’s not an exact definition, but it is a useful description.

 What Are Some Examples Of DAWs and Editors?

 Remember that I said most digital audio workstations do some editing, and vice versa?
 Keep that in mind as I present some examples of DAWs and editors here.